shazlanamirul8/E-Commerce-Sales-Data-Power-BI-/README.md

 ![profit_made](profit_made.png)

 ## 3. Profit by Category
-The chart shows which product has the highest profit for the company.
-This is important to note so we know that certain product perform in which location by clicking on the column chart.
+The chart shows which product has the highest profit for the company to give insight on our best product.

 Analysis
 - We can identify that furniture give us the most profit with $8.7M in total.
+- Cities like Guwahati, Mumbai, Delhi, Goa and Ahmedabad are among the highest cities that give us most profit.
 - This insight helps guide marketing focus, inventory planning, and product strategy, ensuring resources are allocated to high-return categories.
+- It is worth to pay extra attention too on home decor and clothing as these two also not far behind furniture in term of profit.

 ### Screenshot of the Column Chart
 ![category_profit](category_profit2.png)